zdv-research/Simurgh_SC21_AD/README.md

 Applications can use Simurgh by preloading the Simurgh file system library (`LD_PRELOAD=libfs.so`).
 The shared DRAM and persistent address space can be formatted using the `simurgh` binary with `f` argument.
 For benchmarks, that are performed by our supplied bash scripts, a manual preload or format is not required.
+Directory `/pm:` must be created before running the tests.
+If is used in some benchmarks to hold the lock file.
+Simurgh uses `/dev/dax0.0` device.

 #### NOVA
 Our benchmarks use [`NOVA`](https://github.com/NVSL/linux-nova/tree/5.1) version `5.1` within kernel `5.1.0`.
 The kernel has to be build with NOVA modules enabled.